rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Retrieve a pool by ID
 ---------------------

-Retrieve information about a specified pool by pool ID.
+Retrieve information about a specified pool by using the pool ID.
-Use the retrieve pools operation to pool specified by a pool id.
+Use the **Retrieve pools** operation to pool specified by a pool ID.

 ::